-Plan: PA Health & Wellness Submission Date: 02/01/2021 Policy Number: PA.CP.PHAR.206 Effective Date: 01/01/2018 Revision Date: 01/2021 Policy Name: Carglumic Acid (Carbaglu) Type of Submission - Check all that apply : □ New Policy✓ Revised Policy ☐ Annual Review - No Revisions ☐ Statewide PDL - Select this box when submitting policies fo when submitting policies for drug classes included on the States.
-All revisions to the policy must be highlighted using track chang es throughout the document.
-Please provide any changes or clarifying information for the police y below: 1Q 2021 annual review: added maximum initial and maintenance dose requirement; references reviewed and updated.
-Name of Authorized Individual (Please type or print): Signature of Authorized Individual: Auren Weinberg, MD So
+Plan: PA Health & Wellness Submission Date: 05/01/2021 Policy Number: PA.CP.PHAR.206 Effective Date: 01/01/2018 Revision Date: 04/2021 Policy Name: Carglumic Acid (Carbaglu) Type of Submission - Check all that apply : □ New Policy ✓ Revised Policy □ Annual Review - No Revisions □ Statewide PDL - Select this box when submitting policies for drug classes included on the S when submitting policies for drug classes included on the S when submitting policies for and classes included on the Statewide 1 DL.
+All revisions to the policy must be highlighted using track changes throughout the document.
+Please provide any changes or clarifying information for the policy below: Added new indication as adjunctive therapy for acute hyperammonemia due to PA or MMA.
+Name of Authorized Individual (Please type or print): Signature of Authorized Individual: Auren Weinberg, MD Su